Case study

 The beauty of Monolith’s self-learning models are their simplicity.
 Many businesses already have a wealth of data available that describes the current state of their products.
 Monolith leverages this data to determine how existing objects, such as bottles, work under various test conditions.
 This makes it a breeze to predict the test results for potential design changes, such as when the bottle wall is thicker, or the liquid is more viscous.

 Such has been the success of Monolith in the packaging design process, AptarGroup is examining how direct access to the tool can be opened up to their customers.
 Today, those interested in a new package perform the same lengthy manual tests on existing packages as undertaken by suppliers.
-From here, they work with the supplier through the design process to optimize it to their needs.
+From here, they work with the supplier through the design process to optimise it to their needs.
 In the future, customers could use a Monolith-based portal to simulate their design changes in minutes, submitting their preferred design directly to the AptarGroup team.